JeyRunner/tuda-typst-templates/templates/tudapub/tudapub.typ

   // or     "height": use tud_logo_height*(2/3)
   logo_institue_sizeing_type: "width",

-  // Move the optinal sub-logo horizontally
+  // Move the optional sub-logo horizontally
   logo_institue_offset_right: 0mm,

   // An additional white box with content e.g. the institute, ... below the tud logo.